Our Misson

 Our services are open to all, regardless of age, marital status, sexual orientation, gender identity, color, or creed, and we will welcome you when and if you stop by.

 So, thank you for your interest in the St. Peter’s community.
-We hope that you will join us for worship, a labyrinth walk or one of many other community opportunities and soon.
+We hope that you will join us for worship or one of many other community opportunities.
 In the meantime, if you would like information about participating more fully in the life of the St. Peter’s Community or have questions or needs to which we may respond, give us a call at (519) 745-4705 or email us anytime.

 We look forward to meeting you!